Inherent Vice (film): Development

 It was first reported in December 2010 that Paul Thomas Anderson wanted to adapt Inherent Vice; at the time, he had been writing a treatment and started on a script after The Master (2012) had been shelved indefinitely months prior.
 Anderson originally adapted the entire 384-page novel sentence by sentence which made it easier for him to cut down the script than the novel.
 By February 2011, Anderson had written a first draft and was more than halfway done with a second draft.
 The first draft was written without a narrator but the character of Sortilège was later turned into the voice of the narrator.
 In September 2012, Anderson stated that he was still writing the script but was hoping he could get Inherent Vice into production and have a few years of being more productive.

 This is the first film adaptation from a Thomas Pynchon novel, with Anderson describing it "like a Cheech & Chong movie".
 Years prior, Anderson considered adapting Pynchon's 1990 novel Vineland, but could not figure out how.
 (He would ultimately direct a loose adaptation of Vineland in 2025.)
 When Inherent Vice came out, he was drawn to it and wrote the film concurrently with The Master.
 Anderson significantly changed the ending from the novel and described the novel as "deeply written and beautifully profound stuff mixed in with just the best fart jokes and poop jokes that you can imagine."
 Anderson drew inspiration from The Big Sleep (1946), Kiss Me Deadly (1955), Raymond Chandler's The Long Goodbye (1973), and Cheech & Chong's Up in Smoke (1978).
 Anderson has said he tried to cram as many jokes onto the screen as Pynchon squeezed onto the page and that the visual gags and gimmicks were inspired by Zucker, Abrahams and Zucker-style slapstick spoofs like the 1982 television series Police Squad!, and the films Airplane!
-(1980) Top Secret!
+(1980) and Top Secret!
 (1984).
 Anderson also used the underground comic strip Fabulous Furry Freak Brothers as what he has described as an invaluable "research bible" for the writing process.